loujainbilal/MICB475_Team4/Meeting_Minutes/Mar_6.md

 # **Meeting #6**

 ## **Meeting Minutes**

+**What we worked on**
+- finished the QIIME 2 processing - ended up not training a classifer and instead using the full sequences from the SILVA reference database
+- alpha and beta diversity core metrics using QIIME 2

 - **Rarefaction** What are we supposed to base the sampling depth on?
 Dataset or just prediabetes?
   - **Curve**
   ![Screenshot 2024-03-05 at 12 27 46 AM](https://github.com/loujainbilal/MICB475_Team4/assets/159094203/680c9709-4f2c-4f0c-ae0c-0b333425dbe1)